wo1fbit/thm-koth/README.md

 The directories are as follows:
 * Scripts - contains scripts for normal use such as spamming and killing enemy pty's and tty's
 * Persistence - cotains scripts and services that can be used to automate setting persistence
+* bin - contains standalone static binaries that can be used out of the box whenever needed